pnnl/hexwatershed/README.md

 Newer version which includes NetCDF and VTK support will be released upon request.

 # Contact
-Please contact Chang Liao (chang.liao@pnnl.gov) if you have any questions.
+We are now using the issue for Q&A. Please navigate to https://github.com/pnnl/hexwatershed/issues if you have technical issues.

+For other types of questions, you can ask in the Slack hexwatershed channel.
+Send an email to changliao.climate@gmail.com with your preferred email address.